dhruv1345/dhruv1345/README.md

 <br/>

 I practice Leetcode and CF on regular basis & take up app dev projects as well.
 I love to attend technical meet-ups and connect with tech enthusiasts in industry.
+I am a tech Evangelist and I'm pretty much interested in coding.
+My favourite languages are : CPP, python.
+I also know how to built Android and iOS apps using flutter.

+I started Code-charm.
+The platform where students can connect with peers and also learn new technologies and discuss problems among them.
+I have taught up to 100+ students up till now.

+I love public speaking.
+I like to take webinars and workshops as well.

+If you want to get some tips OR you want to learn to code DM me or you can hit me up on my Email or Connect with me on Linkedin.

 - 😉 If you want and App or Website, Do connect with me.
 Let's Discuss.